chrisg2/snaptest-dotnet/docs/CreatingAndUpdatingSnapshots.md

 If the contents of the mismatched actual files are correct, examples of possible approaches to update the snapshot file include:

-1. Edit the `MySnapshot.txt` file and make updates to reflect the correct details based on the details in the `.txt.actual` files; OR
+1. Edit the `MySnapshot.txt` file and make updates to reflect the correct details based on the details in the `.Actual.txt` files; OR

 1. Edit the `MySnapshot.txt` file and _delete_ the keys to be updated, then re-run the tests with the `SNAPTEST_CREATE_MISSING_SNAPSHOTS` environment variable set.